 - a.
 Doctoral education is a strategic investment in the future.
 Advanced graduate education is an important element in maintaining a high velocity learning workforce that is resilient, knowledgeable, ready to address rapid technological advancements, and necessary to help the Navy solve problems, plan, lead, respond, adapt, and innovate in increasingly complex environments.
 As such, EDOs who obtain a technical doctorate degree from a military service college or civilian institution, either in a Navy-funded billet or independently, should be given favorable consideration. - b.
-Officers who are top recognized performers over multiple EDO tours should be given first consideration for merit reorder and placed higher on the promotion list.
-A secondary consideration should be proven performance in EDO assignments such as overseas tours, sea duty, and INSURV, or proven performance in positions of leadership such as officer in charge.
+Officers who are top recognized performers over consecutive tours should be given first consideration for merit reorder and placed higher on the promotion list.
+Proven performance in EDO assignments such as overseas tours, sea duty, and INSURV should be secondary considerations.

-10. Aerospace Engineering Duty Officer (AEDO) (Engineering and Maintenance) Community Considerations a.
-Board members should carefully examine an officer's entire record to assess leadership, performance, and career potential.
+10. Aerospace Engineering Duty Officer (AEDO) (Engineering and Maintenance) Community Considerations

-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - b.
-For merit reorder consideration, clear recommendations toward early promotion should accompany recognized sustained superior performance; officers should excel in billets of increasing complexity, responsibility, and scope. - c.
-Engineering (1510) officers under consideration for promotion to commander should demonstrate superior performance in a designated 0-4 experience tour.
-Officers will have varying degrees of acquisition and operational fleet experience.
-Both are equally valuable for officers based on the span of the community's lateral transfer window. - d.
-Maintenance (1520) officers under consideration for promotion to commander should demonstrate superior performance in a designated 0-4 milestone tour.
-Officer experience will include organizational and intermediate fleet maintenance experience at sea and ashore.
+- a.
+Board members should carefully examine an officer's entire record to assess leadership and performance in operational fleet and/or acquisition positions. - b.
+For merit reorder consideration, clear recommendations toward early promotion should accompany recognized sustained superior performance; officers should excel in billets of diverse complexity, responsibility, and scope. - c.
+Most Engineering (1510) officers under consideration for promotion to lieutenant commander have been selected for lateral transfer based on their sustained superior fleet performance.
+As a result, officers will have varying degrees of operational fleet and acquisition experience, which are equally valuable. - d.
+Maintenance (1520) officers under consideration for promotion to lieutenant commander should demonstrate proven atsea performance in varying aviation organizational and intermediate fleet tours.